shalommmitz/links/README.md

    2. Install dependencies:
       `pip3 install -r requirements.txt`
    3. Copy 'example_params.yml' to 'params.yml`
-   4. Get credential into a server that supports sftp.
+   4. Get credential for a server that supports sftp.
    5. Edit 'params.yml' to reflect the credentials of your host
    6. Create a file 'links_<hostName>.yml'.
 Look at the example links file.
       This file is composed of topics, sub-topics and URLs.